 Before it was ruled an illegal substance in Wisconsin in 2011, synthetic marijuana or "fake weed" was sold over the counter at gas stations and other convenience shops across the state in packages similar to trading cards.

 There are many brand and street names for synthetic marijuana, including Spice, K-9 and others.
-But whatever name you may know this man-made, synthetic substance by, it is a crime to sell or possess synthetic cannabinoids in Wisconsin.
-Those convicted of trying to obtain it or being in possession of it face serious consequences under Wisconsin law.
+But whatever name you may know this substance by, it is a crime to sell or possess synthetic cannabinoids in Wisconsin.
+Those convicted of possessing or trying to obtain it face serious consequences under Wisconsin law.

 Penalties for Possession of Synthetic Marijuana in Wisconsin

-If you've been charged with possession of synthetic marijuana, understand you face the following penalties should you be found guilty.
+Wisconsin Statute 961.41(3g)(e) clearly states that possession or an attempt to possess synthetic cannabinoids is against the law.
+If you've been charged with possession of synthetic marijuana, understand that you will face the following penalties should you be found guilty.

 Possession of Synthetic Cannabinoids 1st Offense